Codycody31/changerawr/ideas.md

 - [x] custom domains (what a headache to implement!)
 - [x] scheduled publishing
 - [x] full-text search
 - [ ] version range comparison (catch-up) thinking a digest of what's been done from here-to-there, could be fun!
+PLANNED FOR NEXT RELEASE <-
 - [ ] more changelog customization
   - set SEO for public changelog
   - custom scripting for public changelog ( custom js, CSS makes no sense due to changerawr being a CMS)